federalies/CharlieHatfield/README.md

 ## Charlie Hatfield

-`Charlie Hatfield` is a command line tool that generates stubbed out typescript [squals](//github.com/federalies/squals) classes based on published `cloudTypeId`s (so far only AWS types have been implemented - however the goal is to create Azure and GCloud verssions too) so that, as much as reasonable, squals components can be qucikly generated for new cloud primatives and also be kept up-to-date based on the interfaces published via the cloud providers that we are dependent on.
+`Charlie Hatfield` is a command line tool that generates typescript [squals](//github.com/federalies/squals) classes based on published data from various cloud providers.
+(So far only AWS codeGeneration has been implemented; however, the goal is to create Azure and GCloud versions too) As much as reasonable, Charlie Hatfiel aims to help users stay up-to-date with squals files for new cloud primatives and also be kept up-to-date based on the interfaces published via the cloud providers that we are dependent on.

-`Charlie Hatfield` exists because there are so many components available from AWS alone, the idea of making them by hand sends shivers down my back.
+`Charlie Hatfield` exists because there are so many cloud components available from AWS alone, the idea of making them "by hand" while albeit the hipster artisan way, sends shivers down my back.
 Can you imagine trying to keep up with the breakneck pace of new stuff from every cloud provider? `C.Hatfield` is the magical method of keeping up with the cloud providers.

 ## Squals: A Sister Project

+_What are `squals files`?_

-What are `squals files`? squals is a sister project that aims to create componentize cloud use cases and normalizies the deployment into a cloudformation template.
-[Squals](//github.com/federalies/squals) exists because the idea of declarative cloud deployments is amazing until you realize "declaring dependecnies" and "interconnections" in yaml is well...not amazing.
+[Squals](//github.com/federalies/squals) is a sister project that aims to make it easy to discuss cloud components, and to deploy whole use-cases and normalize a multi-cloud deployment into "cloudformation templates" + `Google Cloud Templates`, and `Azure Deployment Template`.
+[Squals](//github.com/federalies/squals) exists because the idea of declarative cloud deployments is amazing until you realize "declaring dependencies" and "inter-connections" in yaml or json is well...not amazing.

 After all it looks a lot like regular (imperative) programing.
+Squals embracces that idea with a warm hug.

 ## A Story Together